Can I claim a tax deduction if my property is damaged by fire, flooding, or natural disaster?

 - $9,900 − $5,000 (10% of $50,000 AGI) = $4,900 (casualty loss deduction)

 In this example, the $4,900 remaining is your casualty loss deduction.
-Remember: You are required to itemize your deductions to be able to claim the casualty loss deduction.
+Remember: You are required to itemize your deductions in order to claim the casualty loss deduction.

 Some disasters are classified as qualified disasters.
-The calculations for a qualified disaster are slightly different from the calculations for a casualty loss.
+The calculations for a qualified disaster are slightly different from those for a casualty loss.

-A Tax Pro can assist you with determining if your loss is a casualty loss or qualified disaster loss.
-If you have more questions about your options after disaster related property damage, reach out to a Rocket Legal Pro™ for affordable legal advice.
+A Tax Pro can assist you in determining if your loss is a casualty loss or a qualified disaster loss.
+If you have more questions about your options after disaster-related property damage, reach out to a Rocket Legal Pro™ for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.